 No fees are allowed to be charged by any housing unit as per the fair housing act (the law that governs emotional support dogs, cats, and other animals).

-Travel On Airlines With Your Pet
+Traveling On Airlines With Your ESA

-Now you need to call your airlines to see if they will accept your emotional support dog or cat.
 Airlines still accepting an emotional support dog or cat include:

 - Other international carriers